 3d modelling and 3d printing is a relatively fast and inexpensive way to produce physical models to visualise and communicate your design.

-For large, bulky equipment it is often impractical or expensive to transport the real item to prospective customers.
-For subsea equipment, your client may never see the actual equipment other than in photographs.
+For large bulky equipment, it is often impractical or expensive to transport the real item to prospective customers.
+For bulky subsea equipment, your client may never see the actual equipment other than in a photograph.
 A scale model allows you to showcase your equipment anywhere.
-A model can be used to explain how it works to customers, operators or even your own staff.
+For complex equipment, a model can be used to explain its operation to customers, operators or even your own staff.